-- Represented a South African technology services company in international arbitration under ICDR Rules arising out of the purchase of defective products and fraudulent representations, with claims of approximately $12,000,000 in damages.
+- Represented a South African technology services company in international arbitration under ICDR Rules arising out of the purchase of defective products and fraudulent representations, resulting in an award of $6.2 million.

 - Represented an inventor in a trade secrets misappropriation case.

 From 2015 to 2016, he served as a federal law clerk to U.S. District Judge James Lawrence King of the Southern District of Florida.While in law school, Mr. Dunlap worked as a law clerk in a firm involved in international arbitration and complex commercial litigation, worked for the Office of the Legal Advisor, U.S. Mission to the European Union in the U.S. Department of State in Brussels, and prior to that held a research assistant position with a professor at the Boston College of Law, and served as a judicial intern to a Massachusetts Superior Court judge.